Dre Campbell Farm

 Anything in the cabbage family makes a great companion plant for onions.

-Additionally, lettuce and carrots, for instance, have very different root systems that won’t compete for the same resources under the soil.
-Moreover, tomatoes, lettuce, and strawberries are other great companion plants.
+Lettuce and carrots are also good options.
+They have very different root systems that won’t compete for the same soil resources as onions.
+Tomatoes, lettuce, and strawberries are other great companions for onions.

 Harvesting